Miami, TX

 About Miami, TX

-Miami is a small community in Texas with a population of 469 residents.
-The median household income is $64,583 per year, which is near the national average.
-The median age in Miami is 40.1 years.
+Miami is a small community located in Texas with a population of 469 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $64,583 per year, which is 14% below the national median of $75,149.
+The median age of 40.1 years is close to the US median age of 38.9 years.

 Cost of Living in Miami, TX